 The Walker library includes seven books from the Columbia Mission Library.
 The Columbia Mission Library was located in Lapwai, Idaho.
 Henry Spalding was the appointed librarian.
 Two books from this group are mentioned in Mary Walker’s diary; they must have been brought to Tshimakain from the Nez Perce Mission at Lapwai (Idaho) by the Walkers from a visit to the Spalding Mission there.

 Subject arrangement, of course, overlaps.
-Representative subject matter includes, but is not limited to, history; mathematics and algebra; physics and astronomy; psychology & ethics; medicine, physiology & diseases.
+Representative subject matter includes, but is not limited to: history; mathematics and algebra; physics and astronomy; psychology & ethics; and medicine, physiology & diseases.

 General Condition of the Books

 Some of the books are in poor condition, lacking covers, title pages and a few have pages missing, as is noted on the catalog record.
 Nearly all show indications of heavy use.
 In spite of this heavy use, some are in surprisingly good condition.
 A good example of this is volume 2 of the Bible of Noah Emerson, Mary Walker’s pastor in Maine.
 Pastor Emerson conducted the Walker’s wedding.
 The Bible contains the notes of a complete sermon, the catechism adopted by the church in East Baldwin, Maine, and extensive notes in the margins.
 The Bible lacks a title page, but is in otherwise good condition.

 The oldest book in the Walker library is An Essay Towards an Easy, Plain, Practical, and Extensive Explication of the Assembly’s Shorter Catechism by John Brown, published in 1797 and is inscribed, "John Reads’ Book".